-LAPTOP COMPUTERS, SIMILAR DEVICES AND OTHER PORTABLE ELECTRONIC DEVICES representing themselves may use a computer when their case is in session and they are actively participating in the proceeding.
+LAPTOP COMPUTERS, SIMILAR DEVICES AND OTHER PORTABLE ELECTRONIC DEVICES2

+- 5. Public Use of laptop computers and other portable electronic devices is prohibited. - 6.
+Attorneys, Litigants Representing Themselves, and Expert Witnesses Attorneys and litigants representing themselves, as well as expert witnesses may use a computer when their case is in session and they are actively participating in the proceeding.
 Attorneys may use electronic devices to conduct research, check calendars, check or send emails and perform other related tasks when seated in the well of the courtroom or during lengthy calendar calls while awaiting their cases to be called when they are in an area designated by the presiding Judge for attorneys.
+Expert witnesses may use electronic devices for calculations, updates, accessing electronic records, and other related tasks to facilitate testifying efficiently in a proceeding.
 No computer or other electronic device can be used to record or send photographs, video, or audio.
 The transmission of materials on a computer to other peripheral devices also in use during the proceeding, and specifically in advancement of the proceeding, is permissible.
 For example, the transmission and display of a power point presentation is allowable.